-Note: With the addition of GRIB2 output capabilities, a fifth line has been added to the namelist.
-If the third line (i.e., UPP output type) is not set, UPP will default the output file format to "grib1".
+Note: If the third line (i.e., UPP output type) is not set, UPP will default the output file format to "grib1".
+This is only for WRF since UPP output for FV3 only supports GRIB2.

 If scripts run_unipostandgrads or run_unipostandgempak are used, additional steps are taken to create image files (see Visualization section below).